 Build Content menu

-Item You can create an item to present a combination of content.
+Document You can create a document to present a combination of content.
 You can use the functions in the editor to format text, attach files, embed multimedia, and insert equations, links, and tables.
 You have creative control over how your content appears and the flexibility to change the order and appearance when you want.

 In your course, the materials you add are all presented together in the content list.
 Students may need to scroll up and down to view the content and the content list.